Paint The Kitchen Red

 • If your Instant Pot is prone to getting the burn message, I recommend making the roux on the stovetop and adding it to the inner pot after the broth.

-* The darker your roux, the more intense the flavor of the gumbo.
-But be sure not to burn the roux, so keep stirring constantly especially as it gets darker.
-It’s quicker to cook the roux on the stovetop.
+• Note 1: The darker your roux, the more intense the gumbo flavor.
+However, be sure not to burn the roux, so keep stirring constantly, especially as it gets darker.
+Cooking the roux on the stovetop is quicker.

 Nutrition